Texas man was driving 157 mph before crash that killed teen - NewsBreak

 Texas man was driving 157 mph before crash that killed teen

-Fort Worth officers arrested Bryce Abernathy, 22, on two counts of aggravated assault and one count of manslaughter, according to a police press release .Police: Man stole power tools from Virginia General Assembly building construction site
+Fort Worth officers arrested Bryce Abernathy, 22, on two counts of aggravated assault and one count of manslaughter, according to a police press release .Driver with child in car accused of shooting another car in road rage incident

 At 11 p.m. on March 15, a white Camaro was traveling on westbound Interstate 20 when it collided with a silver SUV.
 One was killed in the collision and two others were injured.